Daut Boriçi: Life

-In 1869 he was also elevates as inspector of the Ottoman Ministry of Education Inspectorate, responsible for the elementary education in the area.
+In 1869 he was also elevated to inspector of the Ottoman Ministry of Education Inspectorate, responsible for elementary education in the area.

-On 15 June 1878, right at the eve of the Congress of Berlin, a massive manifestation of the Shkodër population took place at the Old Bazaar.
+On 15 June 1878, right on the eve of the Congress of Berlin, a massive manifestation of the Shkodër population took place at the Old Bazaar.
 The manifestation came out with a petition which was sent to the Berlin Congress, protesting against any potential annexation of Albanian-populated territories by Montenegro.
 Daut's name was on the top list out of 380 signatures.
 His name would stand out as the leader of the League of Prizren branch of Shkodër, a committee of 20 people founded on 11 July 1878.
 The Committee played an important role in mobilizing Albanians, protesting transfers to Montenegro of Albanian land and assisting the resistance in Plav-Gusinje, Hoti, Gruda, Antivari, and Ulcinj.

 With the suppression of the League by the Ottomans, Daut was recalled in Constantinople and later exiled in Anatolia where he would work as a teacher.
 After the accidental death of his wife, a petition from Shkodra leadership convinced the Ottoman authorities to give him amnesty.
 Daut returned to his hometown and was involved again in the education system.
-During 1882, Boriçi was Inspector of Education for the Scutari Vilayet and asked the Ottoman government for permission to allow introduction of the Albanian language in state schools of Shkodër.
+During 1882, Boriçi was Inspector of Education for the Scutari Vilayet and asked the Ottoman government for permission to allow the introduction of the Albanian language in state schools of Shkodër.
 In 1888 he still was in the position of inspector for schools in the Shkodër region.
 In 1892 he applied for retirement, which was approved only in 1894.
 Daut Boriçi died in Shkodër in November 1896 and was buried in the Luguçesma Mosque.